Alberta Senate nominee elections: Debate and controversies

-Senate reform is popular in Western Canada, where the provinces are under-represented in the House of Commons due to representation by population.
+Senate reform is popular in Western Canada.
 However, nationally, Alberta's Senate elections are controversial.

-Although Stan Waters, elected in the first Senate election of 1989, was appointed to the Senate by then-Governor General Ray Hnatyshyn, on the advice of Prime Minister Brian Mulroney, in 1990, subsequently elected Senate nominees were not appointed until 2007 when another Conservative government was in power.
-Waters died in September 1991 and was replaced with the unelected Ron Ghitter, who wasn't even running in the Senate election, meaning an elected senator sat for only 15 months.
-Moreover, former Prime Minister Paul Martin said he would not recommend for appointment any nominees elected in this fashion because he does not support "piecemeal" Senate reform.
-Detractors of the Senate nominee election argue that it is a waste of time and money without federal co-operation, although proponents blame federal arrogance for causing the Senate elections to seem useless and argue that Alberta should be given credit for embarrassing the prime minister and refusing to allow the issue of Senate reform to be relegated to the back-burner.
-The cost of the election is estimated at $3 million by the Albertan government.
+Although Stan Waters, elected in the first Senate election of 1989, was appointed to the Senate by Governor General Ray Hnatyshyn on the advice of Prime Minister Brian Mulroney in 1990, subsequently elected Senate nominees were not appointed until 2007 when another Conservative government was in power.
+Waters died in September 1991 and was replaced with Ron Ghitter, who was not running in the Senate election, meaning an elected senator sat for only 15 months.
+Prime Minister Paul Martin said he would not recommend for appointment any nominees elected in this fashion because he did not support "piecemeal" Senate reform.
+Detractors of the Senate nominee election argue that it is a waste of time and money without federal co-operation, while proponents blame federal arrogance for causing the Senate elections to seem useless.
+The cost of the election is estimated at $3 million by the Alberta government.

 In 2004, Bert Brown, Betty Unger and Cliff Breitkreuz, nominated by the Progressive Conservatives, and Link Byfield, an independent, won the election.
-The federal Liberal government then in office vowed to ignore the results.
+The federal Liberal government ignored the results.

 All six incumbents initially rejected calls to resign in order to make room for an "elected" appointment.

-Former Canadian prime minister Stephen Harper supported the election of senators.
-On April 17, 2007, veteran Liberal Senator Dan Hays announced he would retire from the Senate by the end of June.
+Prime Minister Stephen Harper supported the election of senators.
+On April 17, 2007, veteran Liberal senator Dan Hays announced he would retire from the Senate by the end of June.
 The next day, Harper announced that Bert Brown would fill Hays' seat.

-Then-Premier Ed Stelmach announced on April 29, 2010, that it was extending the terms of the three senators-in-waiting elected in 2004 beyond November 22, 2010, to December 2, 2013, unless elections were called earlier.
-The Government said the move would save Albertans the cost of the election.
+Then-Premier Ed Stelmach announced on April 29, 2010, that Alberta was extending the terms of the three senators-in-waiting elected in 2004 beyond November 22, 2010, to December 2, 2013, unless elections were called earlier.
+The government said the move would save Albertans the cost of the election.
 The announcement came two days after the federal government introduced Senate election legislation and urged the other provinces to follow Alberta's lead in Senate reform.
-Reaction from the incumbent senators-in-waiting was mixed.
+Reaction from the senators-in-waiting was mixed.
 Independent Link Byfield panned the decision and has stated he would refuse an appointment without a new mandate.
 Betty Unger stated the term limits should be respected and fresh elections should be called that fall, though she was ultimately appointed without new elections in 2012.
 All three incumbents and other pundits agreed that the move was made to help the Progressive Conservatives avoid an election loss to the Wildrose Alliance.